 There are 3 categories of disruptive behaviour:

 - Minor (general or nuisance) behaviours—these are activities that could reasonably happen occasionally in a household, but which disturb the peace, comfort or privacy of other tenants or neighbours.
-For example, excessive noise from televisions or stereos or a loud party outside of reasonable hours or local laws, or that requires police attendance.
+For example, excessive noise from televisions or stereos, or a loud party outside of reasonable hours or local laws, or that requires police attendance.

-- Serious behaviours—these are activities that intentionally or recklessly disturb neighbours, or could reasonably cause concern for the safety or security of a tenant, household member, neighbour or their property, or damage to the public housing property.
-For example, harassing neighbours, intentional disturbances including using aggressive or obscene language, or damaging departmental property.
+- Serious behaviours—these are activities that intentionally or recklessly disturb neighbours or could reasonably cause concern for the safety or security of a tenant, household member, neighbour or their property, or damage to the public housing property.
+For example, harassing neighbours, intentional disturbances including using aggressive, abusive or obscene language, or damaging the home.

-- Dangerous or severe behaviours—these are activities that pose a risk to the safety or security of residents or property and may result in Police charges, and/or conviction, or significant damage to the public housing property.
-For example, illegal or alleged illegal activity at the property such as drug production, supply or trafficking, domestic and family violence or physical assault or acts of violence against other tenants, neighbours or departmental staff, or extensive malicious damage to departmental property.
+- Dangerous or severe behaviours—these are activities that pose a risk to the safety or security of residents or property and may result in police charges, and/or conviction, or significant damage to the public housing property.
+For example, illegal or alleged illegal activity at the property such as drug production supply or trafficking, physical assault or acts of violence against other tenants, neighbours or departmental staff, or extensive malicious damage to the home.

 Warnings can be issued for any confirmed incident of these types of behaviours.
 We may also issue a Notice to remedy breach requiring you to stop the behaviour.
 For dangerous or severe behaviours, a Notice to leave may be issued or we may immediately apply to the Queensland Civil and Administrative Tribunal (QCAT) to end your tenancy.